AntonioFromBrazil/StepBeepLed/README.txt

 boolean cw define direction of turn (true for right, clockwise; false for left, counterclockwise)
 IMPORTANT: the name.run can only be called if the name.where()==0

+name.beep(bnum,bdur,bfreq,binter);
+int bnum is the quantity of beeps to be issued int bdur is the duration of each beep (in ms) int bfreq is the beep frequency (in Hz) int binter is the silence duration between each beep (in ms)

+name.led(lnum,ldur,linter);
+int lnum is the quantity of led blinking desired int ldur is the duration of led (in ms) int linter is the duration of led off (in ms)

+name.where();
+return in an uint32_t value the number of steps remainding to the motor arrives to its destination if name.where()==0 means the motor is already in the last destination and is stopped at this moment

+name.setms(uint32_t ms);
+set the ms counter down (nonblock, to be used in substitution of delay function) As soon as initiated this ms counter is decremented each millisecond

+name.getms();
+return the ms counter at moment (initial ms value setted by previously name.setms)

 ------------------------------------------------------------------------------
 STEP MOTOR VARIABLES: